 - Set progressive goals.
 Start off with easily manageable goals, such as networking with a certain number of professionals per week.
 Create a real estate development checklist and hit your marks, steadily increasing their count over time.

 - Research the market.
 The real estate market changes seasonally, so it’s vital to stay up to date.
-You should check property inventory and sales as frequently as possible.
+You should check property inventory, including gated community sales versus multifamily sales, as frequently as possible.

 - Market your project.
 Your marketing strategy starts the moment you choose which project to pursue.
 Provide updates and tell your intentions to everyone you encounter both in person and online while developing your property.